keu/docs/astro/secrets-backend.md

 If you do not already have a Vault server deployed but would like to test this feature, Astronomer recommends that you either:

 - Sign up for a Vault trial on [Hashicorp Cloud Platform (HCP)](https://cloud.hashicorp.com/products/vault) or
 - Deploy a local Vault server.
+See [Starting the server](https://learn.hashicorp.com/tutorials/vault/getting-started-dev-server?in=vault/getting-started) in Hashicorp documentation.

 #### Step 1: Create a Policy and AppRole in Vault